jbrukh/go-banzhaf/README.md

 # Background

 The Banzhaf power index is one way to measure voting power in a weighted voting system.
 This package provides an algorithm which calculates absolute and normalized Banzhaf voting power indices.
-The Banzhaf and other power indices from cooperative game theory, see some leads in the references section below.
+The Banzhaf and other power indices from cooperative game theory have a sizeable literature: see some leads in the references section below.

 # Quickstart